ProfRandom/WCB-Canon/GitLab_Wiki/Eidara_Reference_System.md

 	v_e &= \sqrt{\frac{m}{r}} = 1.015
 \end{aligned}
 $$
-We cannot calculate the orbital period (Chronum; $C$) for Eidara by without knowing the mass of the star, because:
+We cannot calculate the orbital period (Chronum; $\chi$) for Eidara by without knowing the mass of the star, because:

 $$
 	P = \sqrt{\frac{D^3}{\mathbf{M} + m\odot}}